mist-devel/mist-binaries/cores/plus_too/readme.md

 Plus Too for the MiST board
 ===========================

-This is a port of the [Plus Too project](http://www.bigmessowires.com/plus-too/ to the MiST board).
+This is a port of the [Plus Too project](http://www.bigmessowires.com/plus-too/) to the MiST board.

 Usage
 -----